Nutrition Test: Are Your Vitamin Levels Optimal?

 Now that you understand the differences between optimal amounts and the recommended daily value, let’s discuss how to know if you have a vitamin deficiency.

 Nutrient insufficiencies are much more common than you’d think.
 In fact, studies show these insufficiencies affect about 40% of all American adults.
 Among the most common insufficiencies are:5

 The gold standard for testing for nutrient deficiencies is a full panel nutrition blood test, which includes a Complete Blood Count (CBC) and a Total Iron Binding Capacity (TIBC) test.
-These nutrition tests can be ordered by your doctor, however you can order home tests.
+These nutrition tests can be ordered by your doctor, however, you can order home tests.
 If you want to test your nutrient levels at home, I recommend using a home micronutrient test fromLetsGetChecked.
 You can choose between the essential vitamin test, which tests the levels of vitamin D, B12, and E, a mineral test, or the full micronutrient test, which tests for the vitamins I mentioned and copper, selenium, zinc, and magnesium.
 The results are available online so you can share them with your functional medicine doctor.

 Symptoms of a Nutrient Deficiency